Perry County, Tennessee: Airports

 Perry County is served by a small public general aviation airport, James Tucker Airport, constructed in 1962 south of Linden.
-A private-use helipad (FAA identifier 5TN8) was located at the now-closed Perry Community Hospital in Linden.
+Efforts to bring an airport to Perry County date back to 1946.
+A group of students from Lobelville High School petitioned the county to construct a public airport after having been introduced to aviation through the donation of a Link Trainer to the school.
+In addition to the public general aviation airport, a private-use helipad (FAA identifier 5TN8) is located at the now-closed Perry Community Hospital in Linden.

 Pipelines

 Tennessee Gas Pipeline operates a natural gas pipeline that bisects Perry County.
 A pumping station for the line is located in Lobelville, and was one of the largest pumping stations in the United States when it was constructed.
 This station and sections of the nearby pipeline are a listed EPA Superfund site.
 A lawsuit against the pipeline company concerning both the pipeline and the pumping station alleged the release of PCB contaminants into the local environment.
 As a result of this release, one study determined that those exposed suffered various neurological problems, including slowed reaction speeds and cognition problems.